AshishMohanty04/Jarvis-Ai-Voice-Assistant-/README.md

 Task Management: Can set reminders, timers, and alarms.
 Information Retrieval: Answers questions using online resources.
 Music Playback: Plays music from specified sources.
-Customizable: Easily extendable to include new features and integrations.
+Customizable: Easily extendable to include new features and integrations